hussey17/KMC_United_vs_City/README.md

 # KMC_United_vs_City
-KMC and Silhouette Analysis to inspect United's failure from 2013 onwards and why their rivals City have been successful
+KMC and Silhouette Analysis to inspect United's failure from 2013 onwards and why their rivals, City, have been successful.
+Additionally we also examine what additional information can advanced metrics in football statistics, such as xG and Possession, provide for Performance analysis